SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 you can create (your own) expositions within the group, that will be directly visible to all the group's members.

-The group may also have one or more admins (administrators).
-The group's admins have the ability to manage the members, expositions and edit the description and other metadata.
+The group may also have one or more group admins (administrators).
+The groups's admins have the ability to manage the groups' members, expositions and edit the description and other metadata.
 They can also set collaborations for the expositions that are connected to the group.
-In some sense the group is a mini-portal within the portal.
+In some sense the group is a sub-portal within the portal.

-The group's visibility to the outside world can be controlled: it can be private where only its members have access to it, or it can be shared in the portal or made completely public.
+The group's visibility to the outside world can be controlled:

+* private (for internal use in the group)
+* portal (visible only to the portal members)
+* public (visible to all)

-User groups are created by the portal admin(s).
+Groups are always created by the portal admin(s).
 The public groups of a portal can be found on the [portal feed page](https://www.researchcatalogue.net/portal/institutions).
 Private groups of which you are a member appear on your profile page.